micheleantonazzi/bioinformatics-project/README.md

 ### Z-scoring

 Z-scoring is a way to standardizing the data.
-The Z-score is the number of standard deviation by which the the value of a raw score is closed to the population mean, in particular it is positive if it is above the mean or it is negative otherwise.
+The Z-score is the number of standard deviation by which the value of a raw score is closed to the population mean: it is positive if it is above the mean or it is negative otherwise.
 The Z-scoring is calculated by subtracting the average and dividing by the standard deviation and the new data are mean 0 and variance 1.
-This method has a problem related to the outliers and it has to be fixed by subtracting the median and dividing by the standard deviation between the interquantile range from 0.25 to 0.75.
+This method has a problem related to the outliers and it has to be fixed by subtracting the median and dividing by the standard deviation between the interquartile range from 0.25 to 0.75.

+## Data correlation with output

+Another check which can be applied to the data is the correlation between features and output.
+If a feature isn't correlated with a specific output it is completely useless and it can be dropped.
+To do this, the Pearson and Spearman test are applied, which measure the monotonic and linear correlations respectively.
+After that, the candidate non-correlated features are tested with the MIC (Maximal information coefficient) that tests non-linear correlation between features and output.
+Only the features found with Pearson and Spearman methods are tested using MIC because it is computationally very complex.

+### The Pearson correlation coefficient

+The Pearson correlation method measures the linear correlation between two datasets.
+In particular, the Pearson coefficient has a value between -1 and +1, where -1 is total negative linear correlation, 0 implying no correlation and +1 is total positive linear correlation.
+It is important to specify that the Pearson result is significant if it is calculated over a large dataset, tipically with 1000 samples or more.